theislab/campa_ana/README.md

 # Analysis of 4i data using CAMPA
 This repository contains scripts to recreate the models, results, and figures described in our preprint
-*"Quantifying condition-dependent changes in subcellular organisation using multiplexed protein maps"* ([Spitzer, Berry et al. (2022]()).
+*"Learning consistent subcellular landmarks to quantify changes in multiplexed protein maps"* ([Spitzer, Berry et al. (2022]()).
 For the main documentation and tutorials, see the official [CAMPA documentation](https://campa.readthedocs.io/en/stable/).